Go-go: 2010s

 In the late 2000s and early 2010s, it became harder for go-go bands and local venues to hold concerts as law enforcement in both Washington, D.C., and neighboring Prince George's County in Maryland viewed the concerts and bands as inciters of violence.
 New go-go music is still being produced, but remains local to the area, depending on live shows to share its full effects.
+There was 1 case however, where a band reached a mainstream level of success at this time.
+The band Rdgldgrn fused Indie Rock and GoGo together garnering the attention of a major label and getting signed around this time.
+Their first album featured production from Pharrell Williams and Guest Drumming from Dave Grohl.
+They toured the world and used the gogo sound in a new way that began to open the door for other bands to bring it to a mainstream rock audience.

-However, most of the venues have closed, with some residents putting it down to gentrification which has forced many African-American residents out of previously low-income neighborhoods.
+Otherwise, most of the venues have closed, with some residents putting it down to gentrification which has forced many African-American residents out of previously low-income neighborhoods.
 One area, Shaw, which was 11 percent white in 1970, was 62 percent white by 2015.
 Some new residents, however, have embraced go-go and locals are optimistic that it will continue to thrive.
 After one new resident's complaint about noise in the street, there were protests, which grew into a block party with go-go performances.